 NOTE: Void.

-- It checks that the audience claim in the access token matches its own identity or the type of NF Service Producer.
-If a list of S-NSSAIs or list of NSI IDs is present, the NF Service Producer shall check that it serves the corresponding slice(s).
+- It checks that the audience claim in the access token matches its own identity or the NF type of NF Service Producer.
+If a list of S-NSSAIs or list of NSI IDs of the NF type of NF Service Producer is present, the NF Service Producer shall check that at least one of the S-NSSAIs of its NF profile is included in this list.
 If applicable (e.g., when the request is for information related to a specific UE), the NF Service Producer may check that the NF Service Consumer is allowed to access (as indicated by the NF Service Producer’s S-NSSAIs in the access token presented by the NF Service Consumer) at least one of the slice(s) that the UE is currently registered to, e.g., by verifying that the UE’s allowed NSSAI(s) intersect with the NF Service Producer's S-NSSAIs in the access token.

 - If an NF Set ID present, the NF Service Producer shall check the NF Set ID in the claim matches its own NF Set ID.